Stan Goldberg: Archie Comics and afterward

 Goldberg stopped freelancing for Marvel in 1969, and for three years drew the DC Comics teen titles Date with Debbi, Swing with Scooter and Leave It to Binky.
 Shortly afterward he began a decades-long association with Archie Comics, joining Dan DeCarlo, Henry Scarpelli and other artists in drawing the house-style misadventures of Archie, Betty, Veronica, Jughead, Reggie and the rest of the Riverdale High teens.
 Goldberg's work has appeared across the line, including in the flagship series, Archie — for which Goldberg has been the primary artist from at least the mid-1990s through mid-2006 — as well as in issues of Archie and Me, Betty, Betty and Me, Everything's Archie, Life with Archie, Archie's Pals 'n' Gals, Archie at Riverdale High, Laugh, Pep Comics, Sabrina The Teenage Witch, the 1986 educational one-shot Archie's Ham Radio Adventure, and the 1990 TV movie tie-in To Riverdale and Back Again.

 Goldberg drew the Archie Sunday newspaper comic strip for a time beginning in 1975.
 In 1994, Goldberg was chosen to pencil Archie Comics' portion of the intercompany crossover Archie Meets the Punisher, a one-shot in which the gritty, homicidal Marvel vigilante finds himself pursuing an Archie Andrews look-alike into bucolic Riverdale.
 The following year, he drew the Archie gang for the cover of the Long Island weekly newspaper Dan's Papers.
 He penciled a six-page Betty story, "I'll Take Manhattan", published August 17, 2003, in The New York Times Fashion of the Times magazine supplement.

-He ended his nearly 40-year relationship with Archie with two three-part, alternate-future stories in Archie #600-605 (Oct.
+Goldberg ended his nearly 40-year relationship with Archie with two three-part, alternate-future stories in Archie #600-605 (Oct.
 2009 - March 2010), "Archie Marries Veronica" and "Archie Marries Betty", followed by some additional, final work including two pages of a flashback sequence in the 25-page "Love Finds Archie Andrews: Archie Loves Betty" in the comics magazine Life With Archie #1 (Sept.
 2010), and the cover of, and an 11-page story in, Tales from Riverdale Digest #39 (Oct.
 2010).